 Funding and micro-payment in journalism

-Funding journalism in the new era of online journalism hasn't been easy either.
-The paywall is now common for publications and news houses with huge following because they can use it to charge a small fee for news pieces.
-Paywall is basically, restricting access to users who pay either a monthly or a yearly subscription of just per piece.
-However, micro payments also present another problem because there is not yet a good way to process these payments for firms using the method.
+Funding Journalism in the new era of online journalism hasn't been easy either.
+The paywall is now common for publications and news houses with the huge following because they can use it to charge a small fee for news pieces.
+A paywall is basically, restricting access to users who pay either a monthly or a yearly subscription of just per piece.
+However, micropayments also present another problem because there is not yet a good way to process these payments for firms using the method.

 Traditionally, many of the websites have relied on advertising where they get part of the amount paid by advertisers.
-Many of the news sites and websites with smaller number of audience still use this model.
+Many of the news sites and websites with smaller audiences still use this model.
 Of course, the lion's share of the advertising revenues go to Facebook and Google.

 How about helping journalism and readers breath out of toxic political influence and fighting between journalism and political entities that simply end up dictating -- to a large extent -- what is written and what is read?
 How can a user benefit from using blockchain-based news sites and business models?

 Civil will concentrate on three types of journalism, namely local coverage, investigative reporting, and reporting on public policy.
-Besides, news room will be able to experiment different models on the blockchain according to how they fit them.
-The platform, which is initially bringing together 20 newsroom, will allow users to accept and make payment with crypto and other methods such as credit card.
+Besides, the newsroom will be able to experiment with different models on the blockchain according to how they fit them.
+The platform, which is initially bringing together 20 newsrooms, will allow users to accept and make payment with crypto and other methods such as credit card.

 Blockchain-based platforms for copyright registry and claims

-These two factors make it hard for authors to stop infringements and make the most of monetising their works.
+These two factors make it hard for authors to stop infringements and make the most of monetizing their works.

-Using blockchain-based IP registry can help give clarity to copyright authors, owners and users.
+Using blockchain-based IP registry can help give clarity to copyright authors, owners, and users.
 That way, blockchain can provide tamper-proof evidence of ownership.
 Again, that information cannot be changed once registered on the blockchain.
-Third parties can also easily and quickly check on the blockchain, all the licenses, sub-licences and assignments.
+Third parties can also easily and quickly check on the blockchain, all the licenses, sub-licenses, and assignments.